kacpertopol/printable_paper/README.md

 - "double_linesdots_6mm_smallmargin_light.pdf"

-I like the idea of having both lines and dots.
+I like the idea of having both lines and dots (I think I saw this on some Japanese stationary).
 The lines guide your writing and the dots are useful when some precision is needed for drawing.

 The file names inside `printable_paper` can be interpreted using the following key: